MagnusOstertag/GQA_reproduction/ReadMe.md

     * GQA before balancing, local: e.g. for `man`, `car_modern`, and a lot of other labels.
     * e.g. "no" as the only answer for questions of answer type "man", making balancing impossible
         * check with `for file in {*_questions.json,train_all_questions/*questions_*.json}; do echo "File:$file"; jq -c 'map(select(.groups.local? == "03-man") | .answer) | unique' "$file"; echo; done`
-5. pie chart of the question semantic length (fig. 13, supplemental and partly fig. 6 main paper)
+5. pie chart of the question semantic steps (fig. 13, supplemental and partly fig. 6 main paper)
     * it's unclear how the semantic length is derived, defined as number of computation steps to arrive at the answer.
 It does not look like the length of the `semantic` field
+    * e.g. there are no questions with 1 reasoning step
     * check with:
 6. table comparing `VQA 2.0` and `GQA` (tab.
 3, supplemental): quantitatively different, but `VQA 2.0` only has a sum of the probabilites of $50 \%$
     * e.g. 19% short questions